jovancacvetkovic/fss.emisia.project/Readme.md

 Creating, managing and runnig FSS application manual.

 ## Project Creation

-Project FSS was created following next commands:
+Project FSS was created following next command:
-`sencha -sdk path/to/extjs/framework generate app FSS path/to/project/folder --modern`.
-This step will generate basic ExtJS application
+	`sencha -sdk path/to/extjs/framework generate app FSS path/to/project/folder --modern` - This step generated basic ExtJS application.

-Adding cordova support via `sencha cordova init com.emisia.fss FSS`.
-This step will add support for cordova project so that we can build mobile application.
+Added cordova support via
+	`sencha cordova init com.emisia.fss FSS` - This step added support for cordova project so that mobile application can be created (eg APK).

-By doing this the `app.json` file is updated to add platform support, this config is added to build profiles:
+By doing this the `app.json` file is updated with platform support, this config is added to build profiles:

 	"android": {
            "packager": "cordova",
            "cordova": {
                "config": {
                       "platforms": "android",
                       "id": "com.emisia.fss",